telstra/open-kilda/docs/design/fl-parallelism/README.md

 Floodlightrouter will add switch availability data into events proxied from floodlight into the network topology.
-In the following JSON event example, the original event, produced by FloodLight, is placed into the "event" field, corresponding connections are placed into "availability_data" fields.
+In the following JSON event example, the original event, produced by Floodlight, is placed into the "event" field, corresponding connections are placed into "availability_data" fields.

 ```json